dhellmann/pymotw-3/source/select/index.rst

 .. literalinclude:: select_poll_echo_server.py
    :lines: 47-50

-The server's loop calls :func:`poll`, then processes the "events" returned by looking up the socket and taking action based on the flag in the event.
+The server's loop calls :func:`poll` and then processes the "events" returned by looking up the socket and taking action based on the flag in the event.